Timvrakas/ASSU-LegalDiff/constitution.md

         9. During the closed session, the body shall discuss only the issue or issues which caused the meeting to be closed.
     8. Amendment
         The power to amend this Constitution [which][4] shall in perpetuity be vested in the members of the Association [shall be exercised pursuant to the terms and procedures of Article VII of this Constitution].[5]

-Article II: Legislative Branch
+3. Legislative Branch
-    Section 1.
-Representative Authority
+    1. Representative Authority
         1. The representative authority of the Association shall be vested in the legislative bodies of the Association.
         2. The Undergraduate Senate of the Association shall be composed of 16 members, 15 of whom shall be elected by and shall represent the undergraduate members of the Association, with the 16th member being the Vice President of the Association.
         3. The Graduate Student Council of the Association shall represent the graduate and professional members of the Association.
 The Graduate Student Council shall have 15 members who shall be elected by and shall represent the graduate and professional members of the Association, and shall include the Vice President of the Association as the 16th member.
-    Section 2.
-Membership of the Association Legislative Bodies
+    2. Membership of the Association Legislative Bodies
         1. The elected members of the Association legislative bodies shall be chosen each year in the Association Spring Quarter General Election.
         2. Each elected member of an Association legislative body shall, at the time of her/his election and during her/his continuance in office, be a member of the Association and be committed, at the time of certification of her/his election, to be a member of the constituency s/he represents during her/his term of office.
         3. An elected member of an Association legislative body shall cease to be a member of that body upon the event of her/his death, resignation, disqualification, recall, or expulsion.
         4. All vacant seats on an Association legislative body shall automatically be open should a general election be called, or a special election involving the relevant Association population.
         5. If a member of an Association legislative body loses her/his seat within 28 days of the general or special election in which s/he was elected, the vacancy created by that member shall be filled by the next-highest vote recipient in that election, who did not become a member of the relevant Association legislative body.
 If no such person exists, the seat shall remain vacant until filled.
         6. Nothing in this section shall be interpreted as preventing the Association legislative bodies from enforcing appropriate sanctions against candidates whose actions in seeking office were in violation of the rules governing student elections.
-    Section 3.
-Undergraduate Senate: Organization and Procedures
+    3. Undergraduate Senate: Organization and Procedures
-        A. Election of the Undergraduate Senate
+        1. Election of the Undergraduate Senate
             1. The fifteen members of the Undergraduate Senate shall be elected from and shall represent the undergraduate population.
             2. Each member of the undergraduate population voting may cast one vote for as many Undergraduate Senate seats as are assigned to the undergraduate population.
             3. The candidates equal in number to the number of available Undergraduate Senate seats who receive the largest number of votes shall become members of the Undergraduate Senate.
             4. If at any time more than one-third of the Undergraduate Senate seats are vacant, the Undergraduate Senate shall immediately call a special election to fill all vacant seats.
-        B. Apportionment of votes in the Undergraduate Senate
+        2. Apportionment of votes in the Undergraduate Senate
             1. The number of voting members at all meetings of the Undergraduate Senate shall depend solely on the number of elected members in attendance.
             2. No member of the Undergraduate Senate in attendance at a meeting of the Undergraduate Senate may for any reason be disenfranchised.
 No vote taken in violation of this rule shall be considered valid.
 Restricting the right of members of the Undergraduate Senate to vote based on attire, behavior, beliefs or any other grounds is prohibited.
             3. The Vice President of the Association shall have a vote only when the other voting members of the Undergraduate Senate are evenly divided.
-        C. Undergraduate Senate Quorum
+        3. Undergraduate Senate Quorum
             1. A majority of the regular members of the Undergraduate Senate shall constitute quorum to conduct business.
-        D. Ex-Officio Members of the Undergraduate Senate
+        4. Ex-Officio Members of the Undergraduate Senate
             1. The Undergraduate Senate may declare any member of the Association an ex-officio member of the Undergraduate Senate by a majority vote.
 No member of the Association shall be impeded from petitioning the Undergraduate Senate for the right to become an ex-officio member of the Undergraduate Senate.
             2. Ex-officio members of the Undergraduate Senate shall have all privileges afforded members of the Undergraduate Senate but shall never be permitted to vote.
             3. The President of the Association, elected members of the Graduate Student Council, and the Financial Manager shall be ex-officio members of the Undergraduate Senate.
-        E. Undergraduate Senate Term of Office
+        5. Undergraduate Senate Term of Office
             1. Members of the Association elected and certified as members of the new Undergraduate Senate shall meet as the Undergraduate Senate Elect within one week after certification by the Undergraduate Senate, and at regular intervals thereafter.
             2. The Undergraduate Senate Elect shall organize itself in a manner similar to that of the Undergraduate Senate.
 Members of the Undergraduate Senate Elect shall be ex-officio members of the Undergraduate Senate and observers on any body containing a member of the Undergraduate Senate.
 Members of the Undergraduate Senate shall be ex-officio members of the Undergraduate Senate Elect.
             3. The Vice President Elect of the Association shall be the Presiding Officer of the Undergraduate Senate Elect.